yesvivian/animacy/README.md

-The depository contains the code used for extraction of embeddings and derivation of animacy scores in Li (2025).
+This depository contains the code used for extraction of embeddings and derivation of animacy scores in Li (2025).

 The txt files are input files.
 The code would output 10 txt files, 2 documenting unit vectors, 8 documenting animacy projections.